Wicker Park Restaurants

 Unlike so many of the city’s more popular watering holes, this indoor-outdoor Tex-Mex spot is bright, airy, and massive in size.
 It’s part of One Off Hospitality Group (Dove’s Luncheonette, Avec) and as evidenced by the deep tequila/beer/cocktail list and 2am closing time, values a good time above all.
 To balance out the copious amounts of booze, order tacos and lots of guacamole from the walk-up window—it's usually faster than waiter service.

 A working jukebox, padded stools, and counter seating…aesthetically speaking, everything about this smallish Wicker Park restaurant screams retro luncheonette.
 The menu, on the other hand, is the farthest thing from greasy diner food.
-Chef Dennis Bernard put together an impressive selection of Southern-inspired Mexican comfort food (red chile enchiladas, grits, and a bunch of yummy chicken dishes) and a tequila-heavy drink menu to match.
+Chef Tom Carlin turns out an impressive selection of Southern-inspired Mexican comfort food (red chile enchiladas, grits, and a bunch of yummy chicken dishes) and a tequila-heavy drink menu to match.
 The seating situation is a tad unconventional and doesn't really accommodate large groups comfortably.
 That said, it’s ideal for a low-key one-on-one.

 2020 W. Division St., Wicker Park

 "Unfussy" is probably the best word to describe the fresh fish at this sexy little sushi joint.
 All the chefs are traditionally trained, so while the more out-there rolls and daily specials are great, it’s the beautifully cut sashimi and nigiri that steal the show.
 It’s also important to note that while the offering is topnotch, the atmosphere is decidedly low-key, just right for a weeknight dinner.
 Both this location and the one in Gold Coast offer delivery and takeout.

 1466 N. Ashland Ave., Wicker Park